 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Library has one item that qualifies for reporting in this category.
+The Library has multiple items that qualify for reporting in this category.
 It is comprised of contributions to the pension plan made during the current year and subsequent to the net pension asset or liability measurement date, which will be recognized as an increase to or a reduction of the net pension asset or liability next fiscal year.
+Remaining items consist of: differences between actual and expected experience, and differences in proportionate share of net pension liabilities.
 For more detailed information on this on these items, reference the pension note.